By John Greenfield

 This do-it-yourself public transit system, featuring comfy cruisers for short trips and errands, will eliminate barriers to cycling for thousands of residents and visitors.
 As has been the case in other bike-share cities, we’re going to hear business owners and landlords griping as CDOT begins installing docking stations in front of their property, but once they understand how the facilities attract customers and tenants they’ll be begging for the stations.
 There’ll be hand-wringing about the many new, helmet-less riders on the streets, but this will actually make cycling safer by forcing motorists to watch out for bikes and think twice before opening their doors.
 Mark my words, after this summer there’ll be no turning back.

-One Response to “The Long, Hot Summer of Transportation”
+2 Responses to “The Long, Hot Summer of Transportation”

 Leave a Reply